JoshOrndorff/LearnRholangByExample/03-TelephoneNamesAndProcesses/README.md

 ![Opposites attract](inverse.png)

-Did you notice the `*` in `bobb!(*message)`?
+Did you notice the `*` in `bob!(*message)`?
 In rholang there are two kinds of things, "channels" and "processes".
 There are also ways to convert between the two.

 <!-- TODO: Maybe an illustration of arrows labeled * and @ would be better here? -->